ahomentc/AutoCraft/docs/proposal.md

 ## Summary of the Project
 In this project, we plan to create an agent that avoid/resists enemies.
-The approach of the agent will be to avoid hostile attacks and damages by building structures to defent itself.
+The approach of the agent will be to avoid hostile attacks and damages by building structures to defend itself.

-To measure the performance of our agent we will gudge it on the following terms:
-Positive feedback for:
+To measure the performance of our agent we will gudge it on the following terms: \n Positive feedback for: \n
 	- Surviving.
-More time = More reward
+More time = More reward \n
-Negavite feedback for:
+Negavite feedback for: \n
-	- Getting hit
+	- Getting hit \n
-	- Dying
+	- Dying \n
-	- Placing blocks (to encourage efficent design)
+	- Placing blocks (to encourage efficent design) \n

-The environemnt we will be using for this project will be a controlled one where zombies are respawned after a fixed amount of time or by user input.
-We will set the number of zombies ourself.
+The environment we will be using for this project will be a controlled one where zombies are respawned after a fixed amount of time or by user input.
+We will set the number of zombies ourselves.

 ##  AI/ML Algorithms